 INI Power Systems approached Porticos with a request for a new adapter for their IG2000-IC generator.
-The versatile device was built to convert liquid fuel, like diesel, jet-fuel, gasoline, and even alcohol, into electricity, but INI Power Systems wanted an adaptor that would allow the unit to also consume compressed gas, such as propane and butane.
+The versatile device was built to convert liquid fuel, like diesel, jet fuel, gasoline, and even alcohol, into electricity.
+INI Power Systems wanted an adaptor that would allow the unit to also consume compressed gas, such as propane and butane.
 To reach this goal, the Porticos design team created the Universal Propane Adapter Kit™ (or The UPAK™).

 Only six months after requesting the adaptor from Porticos, INI Power Systems began building units for sale.